- What are the implications of Brain Gut 4 and 5 for modern humans?

-GEEKS: The implications of Brain Gut 4 mean that to develop a brain seafood is required part of the program to maintain it.
-Nutrients and many other environmental factors have also been found to influence epigenetic programing of our DNA either directly or indirectly via metabolic sensors.
-Peroxisomal proliferator-activated receptors (PPAR’s), the vitamin D receptors, and the retinoid X receptors (RXR), and the retinoic acid receptors (RAR) are all examples of the nuclear receptors that interact with the brain cell membranes to control inflammation and metabolism all over our bodies.
-It turns out that PPAR’s are the receptors that are at the crossroads of where inflammation and metabolism actually cross.
-These are specialized lipid sensors that pay attention to our balance of omega 6 and 3 levels.
+Geeks: The implications of Brain Gut 4 mean that to develop a brain seafood is required part of the program to maintain it.
+Nutrients and many other environmental factors have also been found to influence epigenetic programming of our DNA either directly or indirectly via metabolic sensors.
+Peroxisomal proliferator-activated receptors (PPAR’s), the vitamin D receptors, and the retinoid X receptors (RXR), and the retinoic acid receptors (retinol) (RAR) are all examples of the nuclear receptors that interact with the brain cell membranes to control inflammation and metabolism all over our bodies.
+It turns out that PPAR’s are the receptors that are at the crossroads of where inflammation and metabolism actually cross at cell membranes where DHA is buried.
+These are specialized lipid sensors (antenna) that pay attention to our balance of omega 6 and 3 levels.
 3% of the human genome is directly or indirectly controlled by the endocrine functions of the Vitamin D system.
-This shows you how environmental signals are intertwined into the expression of DNA in humans.
-The Epi-paleo Rx controls inflammation at a hormonal level in the brain better than the more famous paleo diet.
+This shows you how environmental signals are intertwined with the expression of DNA in humans by way of the mitochondrial matrix and the antenna’s on our surfaces.
+The Epi-Paleo Rx controls inflammation at a hormonal level in the brain (mitochondrial matrix) better than the more famous paleo diet.

 Levee 13 in the Quilt talks in depth about the effects of certain lipids on PPAR.
 It turns out DHA/EPA have massive effects upon it.
 Moreover, it also turns out that fish based PUFA (DHA) is also a ligand of retinoid X receptors (RXR), and RAR binds most of the forms of Vitamin A in our bodies.
 Remember from the Hormone 101 blog to make hormones we need Vitamin A and T3 to be present in good concentrations to convert LDL cholesterol to pregnenolone.
 Pregnenolone then undergoes transformation to the rest of hormone chain in humans, provided cytokine levels are low.
 That hormone chain ends in Vitamin D production making it an ideal way to tell us what is going on in that engine.

-DHA, the fat in shellfish and seafood, has direct epigenetic affects on human epigenetics: Think Levee 14 of the Quilt
+DHA, the fat in shellfish and seafood, has direct epigenetic effects on human epigenetics: Think Levee 14 of the Quilt

-When DHA molecules are adjacent to each other in a tissue like the brain the π-electron clouds actually are closer together in space than they are when the DHA molecule is alone by itself in a pill or in a liquid state.
-This unique ability allows for DHA in a membrane to be come its own receptor in a membrane to allow for amazing electrical abilities.
-This is why DHA is so special and has been conserved by evolution in the nervous system of all life forms and not replaced with the more common land based form of PUFA’s like DPA we mentioned in Brain Gut 4.
+When DHA molecules are adjacent to each other in a tissue like a brain the π-electron clouds actually are closer together in space than they are when the DHA molecule is alone by itself in a pill or in a liquid state.
+This unique ability allows for DHA in a membrane to become to its own receptor in a membrane to allow for amazing electrical abilities.
+This is why DHA is so special and has been conserved by evolution in the nervous system of all life forms and not replaced with the more common land-based form of PUFA’s like DPA we mentioned in Brain Gut 4.

 Is DHA ancient even for Mother Nature time frames?

 It turns out from molecular biology we have learned, that DHA, Vitamin A, and Vitamin D are all ‘molecular dinosaurs’ as environmental signals to the all neural structures in life.
-DHA and vitamin A, in particular have 600 million year molecular history as sensors in the visual system of all species known to exist in Earth’s history.
+DHA and vitamin A, in particular, have 600 million years molecular history as sensors in the visual system of all species known to exist in Earth’s history.